How Loan Officers Qualify Borrowers

 Waiting Period Agency Guidelines On Government And Conventional Loans

-Loan officers need to make sure if the borrowers had a prior bankruptcy and/or a housing event.
-There are instances where bankruptcy, foreclosures, deed in lieu of foreclosures, short sale, judgments, tax liens do not report on consumer credit reports.
-The waiting period start date of a foreclosure and/or deed in lieu of foreclosure does not begin until the actual recorded date of the foreclosure and/or deed in lieu of foreclosure and NOT the date the home was forfeited to the lender:
+Loan officers must verify if borrowers have had any prior bankruptcies or housing events.
+In some cases, bankruptcies, foreclosures, deeds in lieu of foreclosures, short sales, judgments, and tax liens may not appear on consumer credit reports.
+The waiting period for a foreclosure or Deed instead of foreclosure starts from the actual recorded event date, not the date the property was surrendered to the lender.

-• Mandatory waiting period after the Chapter 13 Bankruptcy discharged date to qualify for conventional loans
+• A mandatory waiting period after the discharge date to qualify for conventional loans also applies.

-Gustan Cho Associates offers non-QM mortgages one day out of bankruptcy and foreclosure with 30% down.
+Gustan Cho Associates offers non-QM mortgages one day after bankruptcy or foreclosure with a 30% down payment.
+Click here to apply for conventional loan

 Mortgage Included In Bankruptcy Lending Guidelines